-Students also may select to minor in Business through the Sy Syms School of Business.
+Students also may select to minor in an area of business through the Sy Syms School of Business.

 At least 60% of the minor must be taken at Yeshiva College.
 Only Yeshiva College courses in which the student has earned grades of C- or better may be counted toward the minor; a course with a grade of P may be applied to the minor if it is the first course taken in the field.